adri326/5dchess-notation/README.md

 Super-physical coordinates uses the following notation: `(L<a> T<b>)`, which can be shortened to `(<a>T<b>)`.
 Both should be considered valid by parsers, though the latter is the recommended form and will be used throughout this document.

-`<a>` is the multiverse coordinate, it is an integer ranging from `-n` to `n`. `-0` and `0` are considered the same.
+`<a>` is the multiverse coordinate, it is an integer ranging from `-n` to `n`.
 Timelines created by the white player are given the next, unused positive integer; while timelines created by black are given the next, unused negative integer.
 `<b>` is the time coordinate, it is an integer ranging from `1` to `n'`.

 A standard game starts with one empty timeline on `L0`.